auth0/docs/articles/integrations/apigee.md

 ## Implement the Client Credentials flow

 Now you're ready to implement the [Client Credentials Flow](/flows/guides/client-credentials/call-api-client-credentials#request-token) to request the Access Tokens you can provide to Apigee Edge.
+Note that in this scenario, you will use the Client Credentials Flow because you are using Apigee with your backend service APIs, which represents a Machine-to-Machine (M2M) application; other scenarios may require the use of different flows.

 To learn how to log in and get an Access Token that can be used to call Apigee Edge, see [Call API Using the Client Credentials Flow](/flows/guides/client-credentials/call-api-client-credentials).